Jektar/Image-of-images/README.md

 their respective initial values.
 You can find all of them at the bottom of the code.

 After running the code, you should find a png file called finalImg in the folder.
 This is the main image represented by smaller images.

+The result should look something like the example I created.